ryan-blauwaert/air_quality_capstone/README.md

         - Values were input for these columns using a linear connection between 2006 and 2009 values to minimize any skew caused by this missing data

 ### Visualizing the Data
 Initially, my goal was to see if there are any visible trends in air quality and/or infant mortality rates over time.
-Because the data is extensive, I started by using a simple boxplot comparison 1999, 2009, 2018 distribution of each pollutant.
+Because the data is extensive, I started by using a simple boxplot comparison of the distribution of each pollutant in 1999, 2009, and 2018.
 An example of a typical result is seen below:
 ![EDA boxplot example](./images/eda_boxplot_example.png)
 While not visually impactful, this process allowed me to gain a cursory understanding of the trends I could expect for each pollutant.

 In order to better visualize the national trends, I decided to plot the concentrations of pollutants as well as infant mortality rates over the twenty years from 1999 to 2018.
-I used the 25th, 50th, and 75th percentiles for each metric, plotted together to show its interquartile range:
+I used the 25th, 50th, and 75th percentiles for each metric, plotted together to show the interquartile range:

 ![National Air Pollution and Infant Mortality](./images/interquartile.png)